fahd-dvl/OCR_RAG_CHATBOT/README.md

 ## Running The Application

-   1.Make sure Ollama is running with the llama3 model
+   1. Make sure Ollama is running with the llama3 model

-   2.Navigate to the Chatbot directory and start the Flask application:
+   2. Navigate to the Chatbot directory and start the Flask application:
    ```bash
    cd Chatbot
    python app.py
    ```

-   3.Open your web browser and navigate to:
+   3. Open your web browser and navigate to:
    ```bash
    http://localhost:5000
    ```